christopheradams/christopheradams.io/_posts/2016-11-25-what-happens-when-you-blog-as-a-coder.md

 layout: post
 title: "What happens when you blog as a coder?"
 category: articles
-description: "Why I use static site generators"
+description: "The spark of static site generators"
 location: Taipei
 ---